DigitalProductionExampleLibrary/ALab/docs/src/pages/documentation.md

 ## Assemblies & Native Instancing

-At Animal Logic we make heavy use of instancing whenever possible.
+At Netflix Animation Studios we make heavy use of instancing whenever possible.
 By default, all `entities` used on an environment are instanced.

 This means if we use the same seven windows on a city, they all share the same prototype `prim`.
 ALab is no exception, these are the most frequently used `entities` (all of which are instanced):